blakeboswell/ploom/README.md

     ## 2 cyl          -1.59      0.712      -2.23 3.37e- 2  -3.04    -0.131
     ## 3 disp         -0.0206    0.0103     -2.01 5.42e- 2  -0.0416   0.000395

-Out-of-memory model fitting for data stored in a Database or in files.
+Out-of-memory model fitting for data in a Database or on disk.

 ``` r
 library(RPostgres)